Explore the most common ways that companies organize their customer success teams and use our helpful org chart to get started quickly.

 We’re moving down one level in the customer success org chart now to the manager and specialist level.
 Each of these roles is one step closer to the customer, serving either as the direct point of contact in their respective department, as the direct manager of those points of contact, or as a mix of the two.

 Each reports to the director of their department or unit and may or may not have direct reports themselves.
-These managers have primary oversight of account management, onboarding of new customers, collecting and acting on customer feedback, and overseeing the customer journey.
+These managers have primary oversight of account management, onboarding of new customers, collecting and acting on customer feedback, building customer relationships, and overseeing the customer journey.

 It’s typical in customer success for the head or VP of success to report directly to the CEO.
 But this isn’t always the best structure.
 CEOs have to balance diverse needs across every business area (not to mention the board and shareholders) and may not have the bandwidth to analyze and direct on CS issues.